zhangzhuang15/zhangzhuang15.github.io/README.md

 - naiveUI ( I hear it from a chatgpt project)

 ## How to build up this project
-- `pnpm create vite`, automatically create the project
+- `npx vitepress init`, automatically create the project
 - install other packages you need

+> if you want to make a project organized by `vite`, run `pnpm create vite`

+## Notice During Development
+when you drag the .vitepress directory out from docs directory, change the command of starting dev server:
+before: `vitepress dev docs`
+after: `vitepress dev`